ehrencrona/rnn-text-generation-with-tensorflow/README.md

 Hyperparameters that don't affect the checkpoint format are not part of the job name, so if you e.g. change the learning rate or the number of unrolled steps you can continuing training the same model.

+The script will generate some text regularly during training (everytime a checkpoint is saved) to give you some idea of the progress beyond the loss.

-## Running on Google Cloud Machine Learning Engine
+## Training on Google Cloud Machine Learning Engine

 To train the model on Google Cloud, first following the instructions in the [Tensorflow Getting Started](https://cloud.google.com/ml-engine/docs/tensorflow/getting-started-training-prediction#setup) and then run something like: